Board & Staff

 Kenzie Love Communications Assistant / Adjoint administratif et en communications

-Based in Calgary, Kenzie Love has served as CWCF’s Communications and Executive Assistant since 2017.
+Based in Calgary, Kenzie Love has served as CWCF’s Communications Assistant since 2017.
 A former journalist, he holds an MA in Journalism from Western University, and is pleased to have the chance to employ his research and writing skills with organizations including CWCF, the Canadian Unitarian Council, and Autism Calgary.

 Kenzie has appreciated the chance to learn about worker co-ops in his role with the federation, and has particularly enjoyed the opportunity to connect with worker co-op members across Canada through the member profile series he writes for the newsletter.
 He hopes that he can make the worker co-op model better known and understood through his work.